-A full-time Temporary Employee or Project Temporary Employee who is selected by METRO for a permanent position in the same classification shall serve a six-month probationary period; however, if the Employee has 90 or more days of continuous temporary employment in the classification at the time of selection, the probationary period shall be reduced to three months.
+- A. A Temporary Employee or Project Temporary Employee who is selected by METRO for a permanent position in the same classification shall serve a six-month probationary period; however, if the Employee has 90 or more days of continuous temporary employment in the classification at the time of selection, the probationary period shall be reduced to three months and s/he will receive a seniority date, vacation service credits and wage progression which reflects his/her continuous service. - B. A Temporary Employee or Project Temporary Employee who is separated from METRO and rehired as a permanent Employee within 30 days will not receive seniority or vacation service credits.
+However, such Employee rehired within a year will receive wage progression credit for time served as a Temporary Employee or Project Temporary Employee.

-SECTION 3 - WAGES AND BENEFITS
+SECTION 3 - WAGES AND BENEFITS FOR TEMPORARY EMPLOYEES